Peregrine Cust, 6th Baron Brownlow: Inter-war years

 Brownlow was Mayor of Grantham from 1934 to 1935.
 He also served as Lord Lieutenant of Lincolnshire from 1936 to 1950.

 During the 1930s, Brownlow was a close friend and equerry to the Prince of Wales, and later Lord-in-waiting when he became King Edward VIII.
 The Prince spent many weekends at Brownlow's country house, Belton House, but it is not known whether his future wife, Wallis Simpson, ever spent time at Belton.
 Upon Edward VIII's accession to the throne, Lord Brownlow became heavily involved in the abdication crisis which followed the new King's intention to marry Simpson.
 Brownlow personally accompanied Simpson on her flight to France to escape the media attention, and encouraged Simpson to renounce the idea of marriage to the King.
 Returning to England, Brownlow attempted to enlist the support of the King's mother Queen Mary, but she refused to receive him.

-Following the abdication, Lord Brownlow attempted to extricate himself from the former King's circle, refusing to attend the Duke of Windsor's marriage ceremony in 1937.
+Following the abdication of Edward VIII, Lord Brownlow attempted to extricate himself from the former King's circle, refusing to attend the Duke of Windsor's marriage ceremony in 1937.
 For this, Edward and his wife, now the Duke and Duchess of Windsor, regarded Brownlow as disloyal.
 The Duchess in particular never forgave the man who had once championed her.

+Brownlow read without prior warning in the Court Circular that he had been replaced as the sovereign's Lord-in-waiting.
+Telephoning Buckingham Palace for an explanation, he was given the curt information that his resignation had been accepted – but he had never tendered it.
+It was also made clear to him that the new king and his wife, Queen Elizabeth, had ordered that Brownlow's name was never to appear in the Court Circular again.